mojaie/MolecularGraph.jl/docs/src/design.md

 ### OrderedGraph methods

-  - nodekeys(values)
-  - edgekeys(values)
   - nodesiter
   - edgesiter
+  - nodeattrs
+  - edgeattrs

 ### OrderedGraph

-`GraphMol` is vector(array)-based molecular model which can be used for element-wise fast computation of molecular properties.
-This is a subtype of `OrderedGraph`
+`OrderedGraph` consists of vectors of neighborhood map (incident edge => adjacent node) and edge (tuple of node index pair) vector.

 ### QueryMol

-`QueryMol` consists of `QueryAtom`s and `QueryBond`s that represents molecular query (ex. atom symbol is 'O' and charge is -1, bond order is 1 and not in rings, ...).
+`QueryMol` consists of `QueryAtom` and `QueryBond` that represent molecular query (ex. atom symbol is 'O' and charge is -1, bond order is 1 and not in rings, ...).
 This type of objects typically built from SMARTS query.